I’ve gathered my favorite pictures to inspire your next visit to the 17-Mile Drive on the Monterey Peninsula in California.

 The 17-Mile Drive runs through the gated community of Pebble Beach and is not free to visit.
 You need to shell out $10.75 for a chance to enjoy the spectacular coastline of Northern California.
 Nevertheless, this treasure on the Monterey Peninsula is worth every single penny.

-But once you finally decide to visit 17-Mile Drive, you’re off to an unforgettable visual adventure (and more than that).
-From Huckleberry Hill to Spanish Bay Beach and Bird Rock Beach, the drive takes you on a trip of discovering unique landscapes of Northern California.
-Additionally, take advantage of big golf courses and play a round of golf in Pebble Beach.
+But once you decide to visit the 17-Mile Drive, you’re off to an unforgettable visual adventure (and more than that).
+From Huckleberry Hill to Spanish Bay Beach and Bird Rock Beach, the drive takes you on a trip of discovering the unique landscapes in Northern California.
+If time permits, take advantage of big golf courses and play a round of golf in Pebble Beach.

-Dramatic scenery lovers visiting 17-Mile Drive appreciate the chance to take pictures of the Lone Cypress, one of the most photographed trees in the world.
-Pescadero Point with its famous Ghost Tree spot is another popular spot to master your photography skills and ride big waves.
-But I’ll stop here and let you judge for yourself.
-So,
+Landscape photographers come to the 17-Mile Drive area to photograph the Lone Cypress, one of the most famous trees in the world.
+Pescadero Point with its famous Ghost Tree spot is another popular destination to master your photography skills and ride big waves.
+But I’ll stop here and let you see everything for yourself.